ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

     $ perl blues-progressions --verbose --percent=0 --tonic=Bb

-Which looks like this example:
+Which looks and sounds like this:

     1. BbM7: [ [ 'wn', 'Bb4', 'D5', 'F5', 'A5' ] ]
     2. Am7: [ [ 'wn', 'A4', 'C5', 'E5', 'G5' ] ]